oscarstrom/tink-autofill-sample/README.md

 ## Setup
 **Requirements**

+To run the sample code you need to create a [Tink developer account](https://console.tink.com/signup) and connect with [Tink Link](https://docs.tink.com/resources/getting-started/connect-tink-link)

 To run the commands used in this sample code you need to install [Node.js](https://nodejs.org/en/)

-**Initialise and run the backend**
+**Set environment variables**
 1. CD into the backend folder
-2. Run npm install
-3. Run Node app.js
+2. create a .env file
+3. in the .env file enter:

+CLIENT_ID= YOUR TINK APP ID

+CLIENT_SECRET= YOUR TINK APP SECRET

+TINK_URL= YOUR TINK LINK URL

-**Initialise and run the frontend**
+**Initialise and run the sample code**
-1. CD into the frontend folder
+1. CD to the root folder
-2. Run npm install
-3. Run npm start
+2. Run npm start